 00:57:13 and it came into being for a different reason but a stool

-00:57:17 or a fire I mean these words of wheel we will begin by someone you know your invention is not necessarily a flash of
+00:57:17 or a fire I mean these were. a wheel was invented by someone you know an invention is not necessarily a flash of

 00:57:24 lightning it may be a process that gets you somewhere

-00:57:28 but it nonetheless creates an idea concept of how the market will be and it's it wasn't there before yes
+00:57:28 but it nonetheless creates an idea a concept of how the world could be that wasn't there before yes

 00:57:35 and so we need to be a little bit careful not to say that you can be a scientist or you can be an engineer

-00:57:45 and discovering something because of the two are related Well in one case you look at the world
+00:57:45 and discovering something. the two are related Well in one case you look at the world

-00:57:52 and you see what's there that you don't understand and you have struck an idea from it
+00:57:52 and you see what's there that you don't understand and you abstract an idea from it

 00:57:56 and that's the charm of much of the.